ObengKojo23/Northwind-Business-Analysis-Project/README.md

 <a href=#cont>Back to Project Structure</a>

 ## 2.1 Exploring the Database Structure. 👀
-My first approach for a clear understanding of the Northwind Database was to investigate the table schema including the individual column names, data types, maximum length for the text based columns, and finally constraints on each column.
-This was useful in allowing me to get a better understanding of each table's structure.
+My first approach for a clearer picture and understanding of the Northwind Database was to investigate the table schema including the individual column names, data types, maximum length for the text based columns, and finally constraints on each column.
+This was useful in allowing me to get a better view of each table's structure.
 Tables like `Customers`, `Employees`, `Orders`, `OrderDetails`, `Products`, `Suppliers`, and `Categories` tables were explored using this method.

 *Query and Output Screenshot.*
 ![](./images/explore1.png)